End qualified immunity in Ohio

 • Implements a failure-to-intervene clause

-Partially.
-The proposed legislation states, "Subject to division (B)(2) of this section and except as provided in division (B)(3) of this section, any peace officer who fails to intervene in another peace officer's act or omission as described in division (B)(1) of this section is liable in an action for damages for injury, death, or loss to person or for injunctive relief or any other appropriate relief.”
+The bill partially meets the standard.
+Section 1 of the bill states, "Subject to division (B)(2) of this section and except as provided in division (B)(3) of this section, **any peace officer who fails to intervene in another peace officer's act or omission as described in division (B)(1) of this section is liable in an action for damages for injury, death, or loss to person or for injunctive relief or any other appropriate relief.**”

 • Guarantees that victims are compensated the full amount awarded